linuxserver-archive/docker-heimdall-arm64/README.md

 ## Versions

++ **01.11.18:** This image is deprecated.
+Please use the multi-arch images at linuxserver/heimdall
 + **05.09.18:** Rebase to alpine linux 3.8.
 + **06.03.18:** Use password protection if htpasswd is set.
 Existing users can delete their default site config at /config/nginx/site-confs/default